starry99/catbook/README.md

 ### Maths

-  I decide to use MathJax to render my maths.
+  I decide to use Katex to render my maths.
 To get it to work, I just added the following html into my `head.html` file under my `_includes/` folder:

 ```html
 <!-- Katex -->